apache/spark/BREEZE.rst

           available for the usual use cases.
 In case the database is not initialized it will run also 'airflow db init' and create an Admin user with credentials admin/admin.

+  --init-script <INIT_SCRIPT_FILE>
+          Initialization script name - Sourced from files/airflow-breeze-config.
+Default value init.sh.
+It will be executed after the environment is configured and started (in case --start-airflow is used).

   ****************************************************************************************************
    Kind kubernetes and Kubernetes tests configuration(optional)